OGLE-2006-BLG-109Lb

 Scheme of OGLE-2006-BLG-109 planetary system created with POV-Ray, based on graphic from Gazeta Wyborcza (15.02.08); please note, that there may be more than two planets.
 Second version.

-OGLE-2006-BLG-109Lb is an extrasolar planet approximately 4,920 light-years away in the constellation of Sagittarius.
+OGLE-2006-BLG-109Lb is an extrasolar planet approximately 4,920 light-years away in the constellation of Scorpius.
 The planet was detected orbiting the star OGLE-2006-BLG-109L in 2008 by a research team using Microlensing.